RedstoneParkour/OpenLWR-Server/README.md

 very big thanks to Goosey (fluff.goose on discord) for writing the original reactor physics in lua

 # How to run
+NOTE: This guide is primarily intended for programmers, and thus assumes you already have knowledge of what is a terminal/command prompt and how to use it.
+If you do not possess such knowledge, please search the internet for "how to use CMD" or something similar before attempting to follow this guide
 ## Step 1: Installing python3.12

 <details>